-Backed by her extensive experience and certification in Collaborative Law, attorney Banks-Ware is keenly aware that children can benefit from seeing their parents work together.
+Backed by her extensive experience and certification in collaborative law, attorney E. Noreen Banks-Ware is keenly aware that children can benefit from seeing their parents work together.
 This is why she encourages families to find solutions through a negotiated settlement or through the mediation process.
 By working closely with you and understanding your family dynamics, she can help craft a parenting agreement that works best for your family and will meet with the court’s approval.

 It is not uncommon for divorced parents to request a modification of the child custody order or agreement.
 To grant a modification, the court must find that there has been a material change in circumstances, such as: